Monthly Archives: November 2012

 Read Full Post

 Just as we can’t see the air we breathe or radio waves transmitting data around the world, neither can we see thoughts and ideas.
-For those Professionals whose work product may not be a tangible, fungible item, it nonetheless exists.
-This is a crucial point when the intangible labor of a Professional is stolen.
-Florida Statute §772.11 provides a civil remedy as theft of Professional Services by defining such as “property.”
+However, this does not mean they don’t exist.
+Similarly, for those Professionals whose work product may … Read Full Post

 I recently came across a piece of information that I had never heard before in my last four years of litigating creditor’s rights cases.
 I have been advised that attorneys’ fees can never be granted on a Motion for Final Judgment after Default.
 Who knew?
 I have had hundreds of default judgments entered, nearly all of which included attorneys’ fees, without once being told that this practice was incorrect.
 So is it really incorrect?
 Read Full Post